 We may earn a commission for purchases through links on our site.
 Learn more

-It’s a good idea to always update your iPhone (or iPad) to the latest software.
-Apple regularly releases updates throughout the year, often to improve functions, fix bugs, and apply the latest security.
+It’s always a good idea to update your iPhone (or iPad) to the latest software.
+Apple regularly releases updates throughout the year, often to improve functions, fixing bugs, and apply the latest security.

 You can make your iPhone update itself automatically. iPhone made auto-update available from iOS 5 version and higher – or you can manually update it yourself with a computer.
 The advantage of updating it yourself is that you don’t need as much free space because the update will be done through iTunes.